Air Force Once and other White House typos

 In response to a speech by the Israeli prime minister that claimed Iran had lied about its nuclear ambitions before a 2015 international pact, the White House released a statement that suggested the alleged programme was still active.

-Iran "has a robust, clandestine nuclear weapons programme", the statement said.
+Iran "has a robust, clandestine nuclear weapons program", the statement said.

 That would have contradicted assessments by US intelligence agencies, the International Atomic Energy Agency and the UK, France and Germany, which found that Tehran suspended its nuclear activities as part of the agreement three years ago.